 Comparing health insurance can help you understand the differences between each private health fund and what their policies can offer you.
 While every fund sets out to offer you better options for care, each fund has its own premiums, benefits, pros and cons.

 If you require extra care or services due to older age, or you’re simply not willing to take risks when it comes to paying for your health, having cover in place may help to offset the extra charges you could encounter.

 Private health insurance covers several services in greater need by the senior community that are not covered by Medicare, including:

 - Contact lenses and glasses

 One important development is government reimbursement for private health insurance.
 The government encourages people to take out private health insurance and therefore offers a Private Health Insurance Rebate to people who choose to do so.
 For any private health fund, the government will reimburse you for some of the cost of the policy.

 For seniors, that percentage increases.
-This higher government reimbursement rate for seniors should help offset premiums and make it more affordable for seniors, who may not be bringing in any other income other than a pension, to take out private health insurance policies.
+This higher government reimbursement rate helps to make private health insurance more affordable for seniors, who may not be bringing in any income besides a pension.
 Those who do bring in more income can still take advantage of the reimbursement rate for their private health insurance.